-The top surface can seem solidly frozen but the water beneath is still liquid.
-It can be deceiving and lead to a tidal wave of sloshing cold water.
+The top surface can seem solidly frozen, but the water beneath is still liquid.
+It can lead to a tidal wave of sloshing ice water.

 Keep repeating the process until your block of ice is made to the desired size.